 Is It Safe to Give Dogs and Cats CBD Oil?

-It is perfectly safe to give your dog or cat CBD oil.
-When provided in the correct dosage, it works with the body to manage the side effects of chemotherapy and recovery from surgery.
-But if you are looking for pain relief and cancer-fighting properties, then regular CBD oil is simply not enough.
 Unfortunately, the popularity of CBD has led to the spread of misinformation.
 Studies concerning CBD and pain relief have mixed results.
 While cannabidiol can offer moderate relaxation, both people and pets need full-spectrum or THC-based products to significantly ease pain, relieve nausea, and target cancer cells.
-If your aim is to help your fur companions with poor appetite, discomfort, sleep, and the ability to fight cancer, please look at full-spectrum oil.
+If your aim is to help your fur companions with poor appetite, discomfort, and sleep, please look at full-spectrum oil.
 Anything less is probably a marketing gimmick.

 Understanding Full-Spectrum CBD Oil

-I used a full-spectrum THC-based oil for Sasha, Ice, and Blueberry because I wasn’t looking for pain relief alone.
+I used a full-spectrum THC oil for Sasha, Ice, and Blueberry because I wasn’t looking for pain relief alone.
 I wanted the parts of the cannabis plant that are more effective in slowing the progression of cancer.

 How Does CBD Oil for Pets Work?

-CBD contains a powerful source of phytocannabinoids.
+Cannabis contains a powerful source of phytocannabinoids.
 Both humans and animals have an endocannabinoid system that regulates the central nervous system.
 The cannabinoids in CBD interact with the endocannabinoid system to address imbalances such as inflammation, pain, and digestive problems.
 It works naturally by restoring balance so that the body is better equipped to handle disease and dysfunction.

-- Promotes Relaxation
+Promotes Relaxation

 Animals suffering from sleeplessness or restlessness experience relaxation with full-spectrum products.

-- Improves Appetite
+Improves Appetite

-- Pain Management
+Pain Management

-Both CBD and THC help with pain relief because they interact with the body’s pain-sensing receptors.
+Both full-spectrum CBD and THC help with pain relief because they interact with the body’s pain-sensing receptors.
 While THC provides greater pain relief compared to CBD, cannabidiol studies have shown improvements in aches, inflammation, and overall discomfort.
 Dogs weighing around 40 lbs can take up to 40 mg of CBD for pain, which is a fairly strong dose.

-- Reduces Inflammation
+Reduces Inflammation

 Research concerning the influence of CBD on the immune system suggests that it’s immunosuppressive, but you’ve got to understand how CBD works in the body before ruling it out as a therapeutic aid.